High-order Regularity Theory for High-contrast Elliptic Homogenization: Introduction

 \item We assume for every~$n,m \in \Z$ satisfying~$3^m \geq \X_{\mathcal{H}}$ with~$n \leq m$ and~$z \in 3^n\mathbb{L}_0 \cap \diamondsuit_m$ that

 \end{itemize} \end{assumption} Above, we can universally assume without any loss of generality that $\khom=0$.
 If that is not the case, we can always subtract $\khom$ from both $\a$ and $\ahom$ without altering the set of solutions.
+This property is very useful for us in our proofs, where we can set for the homogenized matrix $\ahom$ that $\ahom=\shom$.
 We also utilized the Loewner ordering notation $A\leq B$ for two symmetric matrices of the same dimension, which means that the difference matrix $B-A$ has non-negative eigenvalues.
-Each of the objects shown above are discussed more thoroughly later on.
-Especially, the probability measure $\P$ has some further assumptions labeled as (P1)--(P3), which we will formulate in the next chapter.
-We will also demonstrate in Proposition \ref{p.Psimplyrenormellipt} that these more general assumptions (P1)--(P3) imply the condition of (\ref{renormellipt}).
+Each of the objects shown above is discussed more thoroughly later on.
+Especially, the probability measure $\P$ satisfies the aforementioned conditions to be labeled as (P1)--(P3), which we will formulate more thoroughly in the next chapter.
+We will also demonstrate in Proposition \ref{p.Psimplyrenormellipt} that these assumptions (P1)--(P3) imply the condition of (\ref{renormellipt}).
+Given any~$\shom$, we set for its spectral norm that